City Travel: Tokyo takes public transportation seriously

 Like everything else in this city, the Singapore underground system is air-conditioned, efficient, brand new, and expensive, and is so clean you could eat straight off the floor of the platform – though you wouldn’t want to do that, because eating in the Singapore subway is susceptible of penalty by an incredibly disproportionate fine.
+This underground system is a good method of transportation when you go out for things to do in Singapore after sunset.
 The Mass Rapid Transit (SMRT) is still under construction, with hundreds of kilometers of tracks still being laid right now.
 Two full lines are being built, and there are plans of adding to the system every year until 2030!

 One of the most populated cities in the world, one of the craziest morning rush hours on the planet, and a subway system that handles it all, every day, all day.
 The Tokyo subway system is an underground city of its own.
 Actually divided in three different and independent systems, the Tokyo underground system can be confusing at first.
 Plus, there are many unwritten rules about riding the metro in Tokyo – just like anything in Japan, really!
 During rush hour, attendants might shove you in the train.
 It’s normal.
 Everybody walks on the right, but stand on the left of the escalators, with a certain distance from each other; people don’t speak loudly in or around trains; commuters try to respect each other’s privacy as best they can; and last but not least, everybody is watching TV on their smartphone.
 An experience in and of itself!